 You want the dishes respecting food sensitivities to be just as amazing as the mainstream menu, when possible.
-Review your existing menu, too, because you may be surprised to identify a number of dishes that will meet certain dietary requirements, such as those with no dairy or wheat.
+Review your existing menu too.
+Dishes that meet certain dietary requirements may surprise you.

 5. Have a Back-up Plan

 Inevitably, some guests will fail to inform the host about dietary requests.
-So be prepared for special requests on the fly.
-If you can’t fully accommodate them with an entire meal, perhaps you can give them a larger portion of the salad being served as a first course or replace the dairy dessert with sorbet you have in the freezer, ready for this situation.
-The meal may not be as perfect as you’d like, but still conveys the level of service and courtesy you provide.
+So prepare for special requests on the fly.
+If you can’t accommodate them with an entire meal, consider serving a larger portion of the starter salad.
+Or replacing the dairy dessert with sorbet you have in the freezer, on hand for just this type of situation.
+The meal may not be as perfect as you’d like.
+But it still conveys the level of service and courtesy you provide.

-With food allergies on the rise and the diversity of food preferences to be considered, catering to these requests with thoughtfulness and preparedness is a necessity in the industry.
-Accommodate these requests with grace, skill and practical know-how.
+Food allergies are on the rise and food preferences are diverse.
+As a result, catering to these requests with thoughtfulness and preparedness is a necessity in the industry.
+Accommodate your guests requirements with grace, skill and practical know-how.
 And when the job is done, be sure to use free catering invoice templates that are flexible as your job is.